When can an appeal be used in civil proceedings?

 Procedure and decision-making of the Supreme Court

-In practice, the Supreme Court does not review factual findings and does not conduct evidence proceedings.
-It therefore decides only on the basis of the case file and, as stated above, it therefore examines the legal aspect of the case.
-As a rule, it decides without ordering a hearing and therefore without the participation of the public.
+The Supreme Court does not, in practice, review the findings of fact or take evidence.
+It therefore decides only on the basis of the material on the file and, as stated above, therefore examines the legal aspects of the case.
+The Supreme Court focuses in particular on questions of law, the resolution of which is important for the unification of case-law.
+As a rule, it decides without holding a hearing and therefore without the presence of the public.

 The Supreme Court may: